 - 3.5.
 By placing an order for the Services, the Client consents to PrimarySite sending to the Client a regular newsletter informing the Client of developments at PrimarySite which may affect the Services provided to the Client by PrimarySite.

-- 3.6 Express Websites will be subject to an Annual Fee.
+- 3.6 Websites will be subject to an Annual Fee.

-- 3.7 The PrimarySite Design Guarantee means that the Client can make as many changes as necessary to their design as they need to ensure they have a website that matches their design brief.
+- 3.8.1 The PrimarySite Design Guarantee means that the Client can request changes to their design to ensure they have a website that matches their design brief.

 - 4.1.
 PrimarySite reserves the right to charge the client additional sums in the event that the client requires PrimarySite to provide Services which were not in the original Order Form.